Solar Panel ROI: Is the Investment Worth It?

 Solar panel leases.
 Some companies offer lease-to-own arrangements where you pay a monthly fee for the system.
 While this removes the upfront cost, leases typically provide lower total returns than outright ownership and can complicate property sales.
 Owned systems are strongly preferred by most financial analysts.
 Use the Hourly to Salary Calculator to model how monthly loan payments fit your budget, and our Marketing ROI Calculator to compare financing costs against savings.

 For flat-roof installations on commercial properties or home extensions, additional considerations around wind loading and structural calculations may apply.
-These add $200–$500 to the installation cost for engineering assessments but are essential for safety and insurance compliance.
-Use our Closing Costs Calculator if you are buying a property specifically for its solar potential, and our Rental Yield Calculator if you are installing solar on a buy-to-let.
+These add $200-$500 to the installation cost for engineering assessments but are essential for safety and insurance compliance.
+Use our Closing Costs Calculator if you are buying a property specifically for its solar potential, and our Rental Yield Calculator if you are installing solar on a rental property.

 Solar Payback Timeline